aaronbieber/octopress-blog/_drafts/the-linguistic-relativity-of-object-oriented-programming.markdown

 stable object oriented code, one must sometimes break through the conceptual barriers created by it, which is what I will attempt to demonstrate here.

-Before I dig into examples you're probably wondering if this is a purely hypothetical exercise.
+Before I dig into examples, you're probably wondering if this is a purely hypothetical exercise.
 Who does this potentially affect?
-According to [this analysis][acm], published in Communications of the ACM, Java is still the second most popular teaching language at Ph.D.-granting colleges and universities.
+According to [this analysis][acm], published in Communications of the ACM, Java is still the second most popular teaching language at Ph.D.-granting colleges and universities, so it stands to reason that there are many young people receiving introductory computer science instruction in a nearly exclusively object oriented fashion who may suffer from the effects I will discuss here.

 [acm]: http://goo.gl/ivF6Hi

+Global scope is bad, usually.
+When your system hinges on a state that is in constant flux and can be altered unexpectedly, bugs emerge.